fxbi/GettingAndCleaningData/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 ## To create the project:
-1. Download dn open the R script run_analysis.R using a text editor.
-2. In RStudio ro RGui, change the run setwd to set the working directory/folder (i.e., the folder where these the R script file is saved).
+1. In RStudio ro RGui, change the run setwd to set the working directory (i.e., the folder where these the R script file is saved).
+2. Download unzip the the data file to the same working directory as the R script.
+   Once unzipped the "UCI HAR Dataset" must be moved to the working directory.
+   (Note the R script only downloads but does NOT unzip the data file so this must be done manually by the user.)
+3. Download and open the R script run_analysis.R in RStudio.
-3. Run the R script run_analysis.R.
+4. Run the R script run_analysis.R.
 An output file Output.txt will be created.

 ## How run_analysis.R works?
 The program perform the following main steps in sequence: